yjunyeu/tp/docs/UserGuide.md

 ### Viewing help : `help`

 Shows a message explaning how to access the help page.
+This message can also be brought up using `F1`

 ![help message](images/helpMessage.png)

 Format: `help`

 ### Adding a person: `add`